 Initiate an Inference Request

-Initiate an inference request to the POST /text-to-image endpoint by clicking the Try it out button.
+In the Swagger UI, locate the POST /text-to-image endpoint and click the Try it out button.
 Use the following example JSON payload:

 {